 A recent Huffington post article sparked a heated debate when it crowned San Antonio as the “New Austin”.
-Austinites were outraged at the thought that such a notion was even entertained while San Antonians seemed to be insulted and claimed their city was cool enough by its own merit not to warrant such comparisons.
+Austinites were outraged at the thought that such a notion was even entertained while San Antonians seemed to be insulted and claimed their city was cool enough on its own merit not to warrant such comparisons.
 Well obviously, each city has its charm and many advantages, but some are beyond debate.
 Here are all the reasons why living in San Antonio is actually better than living in its neighbor to the North.

 Rent and Cost of Living

 Rents in Austin have been spiking, making it very difficult to find good housing at affordable prices.
 In San Antonio, a decent apartment at a reasonable price is pretty much the norm.
-On average, Austin is about 40% pricier than San Antonio when it comes to rent.
+On average, Austin is about 40% pricier than San Antonio when it comes to renting.
 And not only are rents much cheaper, the overall cost of living in San Antonio is generally more affordable than in Austin.
 In other words, how about living in a city you can actually afford?

 Whatever the cost of living, a decent job is a necessity to us all.
 San Antonio’s job growth outpaces Austin as well as every other city in Texas, a result of the city’s strong leadership and pro-business development strategies.
 These are also the reasons San Antonio was named one of the country’s Enterprising Cities by the US Chamber of Commerce in 2013, along with only six other cities nationwide.
 The strongest industries in the city are healthcare and hospitality, but technology, aviation, and financial services also form clusters of industry attracting investors, capital, and talent from across the country.